-E.G 6.5 No species shall be planted on a large-scale until local trials and/or experience have shown that they are ecologically well-adapted to the site, are not invasive, and do not have significant negative E.G 6.6 ecological impacts.
-Restoration of degraded lands should preferably be done through diverse set of local indigenous species and for better maintenance of forest ecosystem stability and prevent and control the incident of pests/diseases E.G 6.7 Prepare a list of available exotics and non-natives and issue notification to the community for disallowing/allowing their use in plantation/restoration Community will not deliberately introduce any alien species with a high risk of invasive behaviour or any known invasive species, and will exercise diligence to prevent accidental or unintended introductions E.G 6.8 Vegetation protection belt should be maintained between the edges of the forest plantation plot and the farmland; E.G 6.9 Sensitize community regarding forest fire and its negative impacts on forest and other natural resources.
+E,G 6.5 No species shall be planted on a large-scale until local trials and/or experience have shown that they are ecologically well-adapted to the site, are not invasive, and do not have significant negative ecological impacts.
+E.G 6.6 Restoration of degraded lands should preferably be done through diverse set of local indigenous species and for better maintenance of forest ecosystem stability and prevent and control the incident of pests/diseases E.G 6.7 Prepare a list of available exotics and non-natives and issue notification to the community for disallowing/allowing their use in plantation/restoration Community will not deliberately introduce any alien species with a high risk of invasive behaviour or any known invasive species, and will exercise diligence to prevent accidental or unintended introductions E.G 6.8 Vegetation protection belt should be maintained between the edges of the forest plantation plot and the farmland; E.G 6.9 Sensitize community regarding forest fire and its negative impacts on forest and other natural resources.
 Plantations raised under the project must be protected against fire incidences.
 E.G 6.10 Use certified seeds for raising nursery plantations.
 E.G 6.11 Nurseries should not be located on highly sloped areas, should be mainly flat with good drainage.
 This can be done by providing gentle slope and channels to drain out excess water from the nursery.
-E.G 6.12 Most of the tree species need shade in the early stage of germination when the seedlings are still tender, and has a great effect in increasing the survival of seedlings.
-E.G 6.13 The species selected should also have multiple benefits of meeting, food, fruit and other requirements of the villagers living in the vicinity, and also suit the needs of birds and wild animals dwelling in the area.
+E.G 6.12 • E.G 6.13 The species selected should also have multiple benefits of meeting, food, fruit and other requirements of the villagers living in the vicinity, and also suit the needs of birds and wild animals dwelling in the area.
 E.G 6.14 Encourage planting of fodder yielding trees for increased biomass on homesteads, degraded forestlands, community land and private non-arable areas.
 E.G 6.15 Community should consult with subject matter specialists and district level forest officials when selecting area with slope over 35° for afforestation.
-E.G 6.16 Project will support and facilitate participation in hands-on training and/or demonstration of new techniques or practices which facilitate sound, sustainable utilization of NTFPs E.G 6.17 Nurseries should be established as near the planting site as possible to avoid time delays in transporting plants from nursery to plantation sites, ensure proper logistic and transit facilities.
+E.G 6.16 Project will support and facilitate participation in hands-on training and/or demonstration of new techniques or practices which facilitate sound, sustainable utilization of NTFPs E.G 6.17